 NOTE: These units require special location consideration in areas of heavy snow accumulation and/or areas with prolonged continuous subfreezing temperatures.
 Heat pump unit bases have cutouts under the outdoor coil that permit drainage of frost accumulation.
 Situate the unit to permit free unobstructed drainage of the defrost water and ice.
-A minimum 3" clearance under the outdoor coil is required in the milder climates.

 In more severe weather locations, it is recommended that the unit be elevated to allow unobstructed drainage and air flow.
 The following elevation minimums are recommended: